banditofsmoke/python_min_RAG_SledgeHumma/README.md

 - PyAudio and SpeechRecognition library developers

 Special thanks to the open-source community and all future contributors!
+To my mentor, wwww.github.com/sebdg, thanks for just being a legend - oh, and the UI help.
 ## 📬 Contact Information

 For questions, suggestions, or collaborations, please reach out: